syncfusion-content/wpf-docs/wpf/Tile-View/BringIntoView.md

 ### BringIntoView using ViewModel

-The below example shows how to bring the TileViewItem into view using ViewModel.
+The below example shows how to bring the `TileViewItem` into view using a model value from ViewModel.

 {% tabs %}
 {% highlight XAML %}